GEORGE-GICHURU/gichurugram/README.md

 - Can follow or unfollow other users
 - Can edit profile account
 - Can view the explore page
+- Can be able to send a direct message to another user

 ## Behaviour Driven Development